farre/midas/README.md

 - "Python logs" - logs performance and debug messages to performance_time.log, error.log and debug.log.
 - "Full" all logging turned on.

-The log files will be found where the extension is installed (typically at $HOME/.vscode/extensions/...)
+The log files will be found where the extension is installed (typically at $HOME/.vscode/extensions/...).
+These are currently very bare bones though.

 ## Setup commands
 Another field that can be added is the `setupCommands` which takes an array of strings that are GDB commands to be executed before